highflame-ai/palisade-githubaction/README.md

           args: "scan ."
 ```

-### Running different Palisade commands
+*Any Palisade command can be executed by passing the appropriate value to the args input.*

-Any Palisade command can be executed by passing the appropriate value to the args input.
+**🏰 Built with ❤️ by [highflame](https://highflame.com) • Securing the LLM supply chain**